-Italian Comedy was originally a creation of Cinecittà and was often set in Rome with Roman actors or, more often, Roman by adoption.
-The Italian public life at the time was mainly focused on Rome and the Dolce Vita centered around Via Veneto, with its cafes frequented by artists, actors, adventurers, and photographers (paparazzi).
-Although the setting was often Roman, the genre always represented the many different facets in Italian society, and many films of the genre were set in other major Italian cities, especially in the following decades, or in the microcosm of the small Italian province.
+Italian comedy was originally a creation of Cinecittà and was often set in Rome with Roman actors or, more often, Roman by adoption.
+The Italian public life at the time was mainly focused on Rome and the Dolce Vita centered around Via Veneto, with its cafés frequented by artists, actors, adventurers, and photographers (paparazzi).
+Although the setting was often Roman, the genre always represented the many different facets of Italian society, and many films of the genre were set in other major Italian cities or in the microcosm of the Italian province, especially in later decades.

-The Italian Comedy at its peak, the second half of the ‘60s, frequently topped the box office charts in Italy and also in several European countries.
+The Italian comedy at its peak, the second half of the ‘60s, frequently topped the box office charts in Italy and also in several European countries.
 The success allowed actors like Sophia Loren, Walter Chiari, Vittorio Gassman, Gina Lollobrigida, and Virna Lisi to gain access to Hollywood productions.
-The genre together with Neorealism was the only one that was successfully exported and appreciated abroad, despite that the situations and contexts represented were often so typically ‘Italian’ that sometimes they were not fully understood by foreign audiences.
-Some Italian Comedies caused a stir and provoked debates on their topics and events, for example the film Italian Divorce that spurred a heated debate on the law concerning the crime of "murder for honor."
+The genre, together with Neorealism, was the only one to be successfully exported and appreciated abroad, despite the situations and contexts represented were often so typically ‘Italian’ that sometimes they were not fully understood by foreign audiences.

 Hollywood has recently rediscovered some Italian Comedies, Once upon a Crime by Eugene Levy is a remake of the chorale Crimen by Mario Camerini.
 Louis Malle’s Crackers and Anthony and Joe Russo’s Welcome to Collinwood starring George Clooney, are both remakes of I Soliti Ignoti.
 And Scent of a Woman by Martin Brest is a remake of Profumo di Donna.